kandylab08/DSA-in-cpp/Stack/README.md

-This folder contaims my solutions to stack problems in C++.
+This folder contains my solutions to stack problems in C++.